Geometric art: Protogeometric period

-Common vase shapes of the period include amphorae with the handles on both the belly and the neck, hydriai (water jars), oinochoai (lit. wine jug), lekythoi, and skyphoi (stemless cups).
+The Protogeometric style (1025–900 BC) inherits its decorative forms and motifs from Mycenaean tradition and is mostly visible in ceramic production.
+Technological developments of the era created a new relationship between ornament and structure, causing differing stylistic choices from its Mycenaean influences.
+The shapes of the vessels have eliminated the fluid nature of the Mycenaean creating a more strict and simple design.
+There are horizontal, decorative bands that feature geometric shapes, including concentric circles or semicircles.
+Other characteristics of the early Protogeometric style included monochrome pottery and wavy lines on the shoulders.
+Common vase shapes of the period include amphorai with the handles on both the belly and the neck, hydriai (water jars), oinochoai (wine jugs), lekythoi, and skyphoi (stemless cups).
+Protegeometric pottery style is thought to have been led by Athens, while other regions also had their own local variations, most notably Thessaly, Euboea, Crete etc. The Protogeometric period did not yet feature human figures within its art, but horses were pictured during this time period.
+The village of Lefkandi in Euboea is considered one of the most representative sites of the Early Protogeometric style.
+New shapes, like the kalathos and pyxis, are thought to have been introduced during the Late Protogeometric period.

 Early Geometric period

-In the Early Geometric period (900–850 BC), the height of the vessels had been increased, while the decoration is limited around the neck down to the middle of the body of the vessel.
+In the early Geometric period (900–850 BC), the height of the vessels had been increased, while the decoration was limited around the neck down to the middle of the body of the vessel.
 The remaining surface is covered by a thin layer of clay, which during the firing takes a dark, shiny, metallic color.
-That was the period when the decorative theme of the meander was added to the pottery design, the most characteristic element of Geometric art.
+This was the period when the decorative theme of the meander was added to the pottery design, the most characteristic element of Geometric art.

 During this period, a broader repertoire of vessel shapes was initiated.
 Specifically, amphorae were used to hold cremation ashes.
-The amphorae featured handles on the "neck/shoulder" for males, while they feature handles on the "belly" of the vase for women.
+The amphorae featured handles on the neck or shoulder for males, while featuring handles on the "belly" of the vase for women.

 Middle Geometric period

-By the Middle Geometric period (850–760 BC), the decorative zones appear multiplied due to the creation of a laced mesh, while the meander dominates and is placed in the most important area, in the metope, which is arranged between the handles.
+By the middle Geometric period (850–760 BC), the decorative zones appear multiplied due to the creation of a laced mesh, while the meander dominates and is placed in the most important area, in the metope, which is arranged between the handles.

+Based on excavations at Sindos, mentioned by Gimatzidis and Weninger (2020), Alagich et al. (2024) consider the possibility that Middle Geometric period began 140 years earlier, lasting (c.
+990-870 BC).